TGOlson/woot-js/README.md

 For a detailed example, take a look at the [example directory](https://github.com/TGOlson/woot-js/tree/master/example).
 This shows a minimal setup using `woot-js` along with a web socket library to create a real time collaborative application with multiple clients.

-Start server using `node example/server.js`.
+Start the server using `node example/server.js`.
 Then navigate to `http://localhost:3000/example` to see the running application.
+Open multiple browser windows to see realtime updates across multiple clients.

 Note: this is a minimal example used to show how operations can be managed across multiple clients.
-It does not correctly handle all text editing interactions, such as copy/paste/bulk delete.
+It does not correctly handle all text editing interactions, such as copy/paste/bulk delete - a more robust application would likely use a JS text editor to better handle these event.
+It also handles only one text document - a production application would likely want to handle name-spacing clients and documents.

 ### Documentation